oracle-livelabs/pts/orcl-dbcs-19c/dbcli/dbcli.md

     52fa1489-2a1c-47d4-9124-9a2f40fc7ce0     PDB011               WSDB               READ WRITE           NO                   WSDB
     ````

 3. Create a new pluggable database, name it **pdb013**.
 Provide a password for the Admin user, and the password of the Transparent Data Encryption Wallet when asked.
-Use **DatabaseCloud#22_** for both passwords.
+Use the strong password written down in your notes for both passwords.
 A new job is generated.

     ````
     <copy>